amd/aocl-crypto/docs/resources/Quick_Start.md

 ### Executing Examples

 To execute the examples, loader has to find the library to load.
-For this both AOCL-Utils and AOCL-Crypto's library path has to be added into `LD_LIBRARY_PATH`.
-Once this is added we can execute any executable which is compiled with AOCL-Crypto.
+For this both AOCL-Utils and AOCL-Cryptography's library path has to be added into `LD_LIBRARY_PATH`.
+Once this is added we can execute any executable which is compiled with AOCL-Cryptography.
 To show proof of the concept `aes-cfb` example can be executed.

 ```bash
 # Save current working directory